richiq/umongo-async-mongomock/docs/tutorial.rst

 Object Oriented world
 ---------------------

 So what's good about :class:`umongo.Document` ?
-Well it's allow you to work with your data as Objects and to guarantee there validity against a model.
+Well it allows you to work with your data as Objects and to guarantee there validity against a model.

-First define a document with few :mod:`umongo.fields`
+First let's define a document with few :mod:`umongo.fields`

 .. code-block:: python